Innovation is crucial to transforming the UK energy system to meet carbon reduction targets and achieve our clean growth ambitions.

 Building for 2050

-Government has launched a grant scheme to invest up to £10 million to develop technologies that reduce the carbon emissions associated with providing heat and hot water to UK buildings.
-Innovative technologies, processes and tools are eligible for support and applicants may apply for a grant of £200,000 to £2 million.
+This scheme aims to develop technologies that reduce the carbon emissions associated with providing heat and hot water to UK buildings.